 Withdrawal of registration for an academic term after the start of classes.

 Withdrawal with Failure

-Withdrawal with failure may be applied to a failed course or academic term where all courses have been failed.
+Withdrawal with failure may be applied to a course or an academic term.
 The notation "WF" will appear against the course(s) in the grade field on the official transcript.